Ultrafast Nonlinear Optical Characterization Group

-Our group probes the symmetry, atomic scale structure, and a range of optical and electronic properties of materials.
+Our group probes the symmetry, atomic scale structure, and a range of optical and electronic properties of materials through Ultrafast Lasers and Xrays.
 We have two main areas of materials focus: Complex Oxides and Semiconductors.
 Underlying both of these, is our fundamental explorations in discovering new Symmetries in nature.
-We are primarily a Materials Characterization Group (optical, electronic, structural, thermal properties), who work closely with theory and synthesis groups in team projects, where students have an opportunity to be co-advised and learn multiple skills.
+We are primarily a Materials Characterization Group (optical, electronic, structural, thermal properties), who work closely with theory and synthesis groups in team projects, where students have an opportunity to learn multiple skills.

 Complex oxides form one of the largest and most active areas of condensed matter physics and materials research since their structure can incorporate a vast majority of the elements in the periodic table giving rise to properties ranging from dielectrics, ferroelectrics, magnetism, correlated electronic behavior, semiconductors, metals and superconductors.
 In an Interdisciplinary Research Group (IRG 1) titled "Designing Functionality into Layered Oxides" within the NSF-funded Center for Nanoscale Science at Penn State, we are designing new complex oxides that possess novel or contra-indicative properties within a single material, such as competing and metastable polar states, improper ferroelectrics, correlated metals with a built in polarization (polar metals), optically transparent electrical conductors, and materials with both electric and magnetic polarization (multiferroics).
 The IRG1, led by Gopalan, encompasses theory, synthesis, and characterization groups from five universities (Penn State, Cornell, Berkeley, Northwestern, UC Irvine).
 In another team project funded by the Department of Energy (DOE), "Ultrafast Emergent Phenomena in Complex Oxide Heterostructures," we are probing ultrafast phenomena in complex oxides.
 The idea is to excite materials out of their ground state using photons at different frequencies, and study new emergent properties in the excited state.
 This project, led by Gopalan, involves 10 people from 7 different institutions (Penn State, Argonne National Labs, Rutgers, Columbia, UCSD, Berkeley, Northwestern), and brings theory, synthesis and experiments together.
 In both these projects, our group focuses on the characterization using linear and nonlinear optics, synchrotron diffraction experiments, scanning probe microscopy, and high resolution electron microscopy.